01-edu/public/subjects/flags.fr.md

     This flag inserts the string into the string passed as argument.
 --order
   -o
-    This flag will behave like a boolean, if its called it will order the argument. student@ubuntu:~/piscine-go/flags$ student@ubuntu:~/piscine-go/flags$ ./flags -h
+    This flag will behave like a boolean, if it is called it will order the argument. student@ubuntu:~/piscine-go/flags$ student@ubuntu:~/piscine-go/flags$ ./flags -h
 --insert